NiklasKiuru/Functional-Animation/README.md

 * Extensions for MonoBehaviours
 * High performance with C# jobs and Burst

+## Dependencies
+* Burst 1.6.6 or higher
+* Unity Collections 1.2.4 or higher
+* Unity Mathematics 1.2.4 or higher
+* Core RP Library 12.1.11 or higher

 ## Graph UI
 Manipulate graph data visually in the editor